reedwade/pst4natlib/README.txt

 Then, install elastic search engine (not described here).

-Run the injector script (current version has hardcoded locations to look for mbox files and presumes elastic is on local machine.
+Run the injector script (current version has hardcoded locations to look for mbox files and presumes elastic is on local machine).

     bin/load_messages_into_elastic